mcfranc/protestify/README.md

-Project to familiarize myself with the MERN stack
+A very basic project to familiarize myself with the MERN stack

 Technologies used: GraphQL, MongoDB via Mongoose, Express, React, Node.js, DataLoader